In the decades since it was released, the Helvetica font has been one of the most popular typefaces.

 - Helvetica 65 Medium Bold Italic

-It goes well with the below fonts:
+It works well with the following fonts:

 Ans: The Helvetica font is a neo-grotesque sans-serif type font.

 Ans: Yes, you can download this font from the proper owner or click the download link, and it’s very safe to download for your supported devices like PC and MAC.

 Ans: The best use-case of this font is for your brand logo design or website content.